Aaron J. Cohen

 "Commemoration, Cult of the Fallen (Russian Empire)."
 1914-1918-online.
 International Encyclopedia of the First World War.
 2014.
 Full text.

 "The Feast in the Time of Plague: The Russian Art World, Easel Painting, and the Experience of War and Revolution, 1914-22."
-In Cultural History of Russia in the Great War and Revolution, 1914–22, Book 2: Political Culture, Identities, Mentalities, and Memories.
+In Russian Culture in War and Revolution, 1914-1922.
+Book 1: Popular Culture, the Arts, and Institutions.
 Ed.
 Murray Frame, Boris Kolonitskii, Steven G. Marks, and Melissa K. Stockdale.
-Bloomington, IN: Slavica Publishers, forthcoming 2014.
+Bloomington, IN: Slavica Publishers, 2014.